-It had been 13 years since we last spoke or saw one another and in my mind we were basically strangers.
+It had been 13 years since we last spoke or saw one another, and in my mind, we were basically strangers.
 To make a very long story short, Tyler was my first real kiss and the first guy I fell in love with.
-When he was still at home we never made anything official and I hadn’t expected that to changed but apparently he did.
-As he was leaving for basic training he called me and asked me if I wanted to be his girlfriend, but being silly and young, I didn’t give him the answer right away.
-Though I didn’t answer him I didn’t tell him no or expect him to take it as a no. So I wrote him every day thinking he would get my answer and everything was fine.
-Which would should have smoothed things would but because of some unfortunate mishap 90% of my letters never made it to him.
+We never made anything official when he was still at home, I hadn’t expected that to change, but apparently, he did.
+As he was leaving for basic training, he called me and asked me if I wanted to be his girlfriend, but being silly and young, I didn’t give him the answer right away.
+Though I didn’t answer him, I didn’t tell him no or expect him to take it as a no. So I wrote him every day thinking he would get my answer and everything was fine.
+Which would, should have, smoothed things out.
+However, because of some unfortunate mishap, 90% of my letters never made it to him.
 He misunderstood my lack of response and thought I wanted nothing to do with him.
-So by the time he received any of my letters he was already talking to his future ex-wife.
+So by the time he received any of my letters, he was already talking to his future ex-wife.
 Both of us had too much pride and worried about a negative response from the other to ever correct the mistake.

-Nearly a lifetime had passed and even though he had become a ghost his life wasn’t completely unknown to me.
+Nearly a lifetime had passed, and even though he had become a ghost, his life wasn’t entirely unknown to me.
 Thanks to Facebook always suggesting you to be friends with people who have disappeared from your life, I was aware of a few things.

-He didn’t share much and most of his posts were old so I wasn’t sure how much of it was correct but I didn’t need or want to know any more than that.
-A few times throughout college, his name and picture popped up on Facebook but I was living my own life.
+He didn’t share much, and most of his posts were old, so I wasn’t sure how much of it was correct, but I didn’t need or want to know any more than that.
+A few times throughout college, his name and a picture popped up on Facebook, but I was living my own life.
 I was in college and traveling.
-I was enjoying the path my life was taking me on and he looked to be enjoying his.
-Tyler was in the army, had gotten married, and had a young child.
-Social media has that ability to give a false narrative.
-Maybe each time his face popped up it was the universe trying to tell me something and I ignored it.
-When he finally did reach out it made sure I heard him.
+I was enjoying the path my life was taking me on, and he looked to be enjoying his.
+Tyler was in the Army, had gotten married, and had a young child.
+Social media has the ability to give a false narrative.
+Maybe each time his face popped up, the universe was trying to tell me something, and I ignored it.
+When he finally did reach out, it made sure I heard him.

 He wasn’t sure how I would respond to his friend request.
-A half a year later on he told me that he had expected me to ignore it or reply with a nasty message, but either way he wanted to say his peace before making an early exit from his young life.
+A half a year later, he told me that he had expected me to ignore it or reply with a nasty message, but either way, he wanted to say his piece before making an early exit from his young life.
 But I hadn’t said anything.
-I just accepted the friend request and luckily that was enough for him to put the gun down.
-Eventually he would finish packing what was left in his house before moving back to our hometown.
+I just accepted the friend request, and luckily that was enough for him to put the gun down.
+Eventually, he would finish packing what was left in his house before moving back to our hometown.
 I didn’t know anything about his return home until a post from his mother showed up on my Facebook wall.
 I was terrified of running into him, even though the chances of doing so were unlikely.
 While I was stressed out preparing for my imminent, life-changing move to Brazil, Tyler was also stressed.
 He was a prisoner in his own home, shackled by the ravages of PTSD.

 It’s amazing how much trauma changes a person.
 The Tyler I had known was happy and strong.
 Someone who always smiled and goofed around.
 Who was this suicidal, agoraphobic person who had re-entered my life?

 I was living in Brazil and had lost control of my life.
-Part of this had to do with the language barrier but the other part was my living situation.
+Part of this had to do with the language barrier, but the other part was my living situation.
 My now ex-husband was calling all the shots; what we did, who we saw, where we could go to eat.
-I didn’t have a driver's license and the idea of driving in the mountains gave me panic attacks.
+I didn’t have a driver’s license, and the idea of driving in the mountains gave me panic attacks.
 As silly as it sounds, the only thing I did have control over was my social media.
-So after a giant fight with my now ex I retreated into the only area of my life that was still mine, my phone.
+After a giant fight with my now ex, I retreated into the only area of my life that was still mine, my phone.
 I hated everyone at the moment and just wanted to get rid of everyone who annoyed me.
 It was time for a Facebook purge.

 I hovered my finger over the delete button a moment longer before curiosity got the best of me.
-It took 6 months to ask myself this, but I wanted to know why after 13 years he finally decided reach out.
+It took 6 months to ask myself this, but I wanted to know why after 13 years, he finally decided to reach out.